cyyon8/ArduinoWebAppMotionDetector/README.md

 'SK': 'SSSLSL' #end of transmission
 ```

+From each transmission of the motion to the client side, the system will recognize a BLANK seconds gap as a word is still being produced, and a BLANK2 gap is to indicate that a word has been sent.
+From this the system will print out when ever a letter has been decoded and/or space between words.

-The web controller allows you to control the LED and motion sensor on the Arduino Uno.
+The web interface allows you turn off transmission, which will cause the system to stop getting information from the server.
+It also allows you turn off the LED and Motion sensor.

 Turn the LED switch on to switch the LED on.
 The LED has 2 modes: